 Gameboy.
 You'd think as a kid I would've loved all our vacations.
 But at the Grand Canyon all I could think was "you people are all looking at a big hole, you're literally looking at nothing".
 My father knew I'd rather be home then seeing the country.
 In 1991 he did the next best thing and bought me a Gameboy with the rechargeable battery and Metroid 2 to play on the trip.
 By the time we got to yellow stone I had mastered Metroid 2 a few times over and picked up Super Mario land at a local store.
 I spent many hours in the campsite bathrooms recharging my battery while playing.

 Depends on the year.
 For current stuff, I think PC is far greater.
-Consoles have slipped too much. however, across all time you just can’t beat the NES.
-I would absolute choose NES over a current PC game.
+Consoles have slipped too much.
+However, across all time you just can’t beat the NES.
+I would absolutely choose NES over a current PC game.

 What games today do you play and what are your favorite genres of games?

 Play 'em all.
 "Metroidvania" and RPG would be my favorites with space shooters coming in for a close third.

 If you could own one arcade game or pinball game, what would it be and why?